PintoGideon/CraftMonkey-2/README.md

 5. Firebase

-A query is a request we make to firebase to give us something from the database.
-Firebase returns us two types of objects.

-a.
-References
-b.
-Snapshots

-They can be either Document or Collection versions.
-These objects are always returned even if nothing exists at from the query.

 6. DocumentReference vs CollectionReference

    We use documentRef objects to perform our CRUD methods (create,read,update,delete).
 The documentRef methods are .set(), .get(),.update() and .delete().

    We can also add documents to collections using the collectionRef object with the add() method.

    We get the snapshotObject from the referenceObject using the .get() method i.e documentRef.get() or collectionRef.get().

 documentRef returns a documentSnapshot object collectionRef returns a querySnapshot object.